The 3x+1 Problem: An Annotated Bibliography, II (2000-2009)

 {\bf ABSTRACT.} The $3x+1$ problem concerns iteration of the map $T: \ZZ \rightarrow \ZZ$ given by

 The $3x+1$ Conjecture asserts that each $m \geq 1$ has some iterate $T^{(k)} (m) = 1$.
-This is the second installment of an annotated bibliography of work done on the $3x+1$ problem and related problems, covering the period 2000 through 2009.
+This is the second installment of an annotated bibliography of work done on the $3x+1$ problem and related problems, mainly covering the period 2000 through 2009, with some related later papers (which were preprints by 2009).
 At present the $3x+1$ Conjecture remains unsolved.